jingyingx/imdb62-authorship-attribution/README.md

 > **How far can lightweight, interpretable, feature-rich models go—and can such a system ultimately compete with or surpass BERTAA?**

-This repository establishes a **strong classical baseline** as the foundation for future comparisons against BERT-based models.

 ---

 # Dataset: IMDB62